Etondi/customer_demographic_and_behavioral_analysis/README.md

 ## Project Overview:
-The goal of this project is to analyze the demographics and  behavior of customers who purchase bikes and to develop data-driven decision making for business growth and customer satisfaction.
-I explored key metrics such as average income, age distribution, and commute distance.
+Analyzed customer demographics and behavior to identify segments most likely to purchase bikes.
+Insights were translated into marketing and product recommendations aimed at improving customer targeting, satisfaction, and business growth.

 ## Data Sources:
 The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).